y-scope/clp/docs/src/dev-guide/contributing-linting.md

 # Linting

 Before submitting a PR, ensure you've run our linting tools and either fixed any violations or suppressed the warning.
-To run our linting workflows locally, you'll need [Task][1].
-Alternatively, you can run the [clp-lint][2] workflow in your fork.
+To run our linting workflows locally, you'll need [Task].
+Alternatively, you can run the [clp-lint] workflow in your fork.

 To perform the linting checks: